sherrylam319/acceptance_test_mystore/readme.md

 <br/><br/>

 <h3>Install the libraries on requirements.txt into your environment</h3>
-Run this command on the terminal of the test folder:
+Run this command in the directory of the project:

 `$ python3 -m pip install -r requirements.txt`
 <br/><br/>